learnable-content/Laravel-5/README.md

     }
 }
 ```
 We have an up() method and a down() method.
 The up() method is where we put the code that will create our database.
-The current one will only create an id that increments and two timestamp tables. `created_at` and `updated_at` that will be kept up to date by Laravel.
+The current one will only create an id that increments and two timestamp fields. `created_at` and `updated_at` that will be kept up to date by Laravel.
 Some additional code ebefore we run the migration for our blog posts could be the following.

 ```
 public function up()